iuyangyuc/CS506-SP25/README.md

 These observations suggest that surges in injury rates may be closely tied to periods of civil unrest and intense policing demands.

-5. **How do overtime hours paid compare to overtime hours worked?
+### 5. How do overtime hours paid compare to overtime hours worked?
 What does the discrepancy financially amount to, year after year?

-6. **Are certain officers (e.g., white, old, male, long tenure, high ranking title) more likely than others to have lower worked-to-paid ratios?**
+### 6. Are certain officers (e.g., white, old, male, long tenure, high ranking title) more likely than others to have lower worked-to-paid ratios?

 #### Assumptions